bojum/CCC/README.md

 Labels of each audio file used for training/validating.
 It is in the same order as in *_attr_in.csv.

 ## How to Run the Application
-1. Clone the repository to your local machine (make sure you clone CNN-mfcc-9 branch)
+1. Clone the repository to your local machine (make sure you clone CNN-mfcc-9 branch).
+There are two importance directory in the clone.
+The first one is temp/ which is where your record will be saved.
+The other one is model8/ which is where .pt file of trained data lives in.

-2. Open jupyter notebook 'record_sound.ipynb' -> click run all <br/>
-        this will give you 3 seconds to prepare and 1.25 seconds for you to speak.
-Your input sound will be saved to '/temp' directory
+2. Open jupyter notebook 'record_sound.ipynb' -> click run all <br/> When you run it, one of the code chunks will indicate that you'll have 3 seconds before the record begins.
+Then, you'll have 1.25 seconds to record your voice.
+The audio file will be automatically saved in temp/.
+You can listen to your record on the later code chunk.
+The wave plot is also provided.

-3. Open jupyter notebook 'model_CNN_classify.ipynb' -> click run all <br/> The result will be printed on the last line "It thinks you said: your classified sound"
+3. Open jupyter notebook 'model_CNN_classify.ipynb' -> click run all <br/> This notebook will laod the trained model into the current network and feed you record saved ealier into the model.
+On the last line is a Chinese consonant the model thinks it is closest to your record.
+It says: "It thinks you said: your classified sound"